Adalbert of Prague: Martyrdom

 The Vita attributed to Canaparius names the instigator of the killing as Sicco, a priest and leader of the group, who was the first to strike with a spear.
-Bruno of Querfurt's account adds that this Prussian leader had a brother who had been “killed by the Polans,” suggesting a motive rooted in vengeance.
+Bruno of Querfurt's account adds that this Prussian leader had a brother who had been "killed by the Polans," suggesting a motive rooted in vengeance.
 According to the Passio from Tegernsee, the bishop died while praying, struck down by the first blow of an axe, which severed his head.

 The reasons for Adalbert's death remain unclear to this day.
 None of the three oldest hagiographies provide them, as none of Adalbert's companions knew the motives behind the actions of the Prussians.
 The most probable interpretation is that Adalbert ignored the decision of the tribal assembly and returned to Prussian territory.
-Another potential interpretation is the imperious manner with which he preached, but potentially because he preached utilizing a book.
+Another potential interpretation is the imperious manner with which he preached, but potentially because he preached using a book.
 The Prussians had an oral society where communication was face to face.
 To the locals Adalbert reading from a book may have come off as a manifestation of an evil action.
 According to other interpretations, on their way to "Cholinun", the missionaries may have unknowingly passed through a sacred grove of the Prussians, thereby violating a taboo.
 This is suggested by the ritual nature of the murder and the leading role played by the pagan priest.
 Such an interpretation is supported by a later account from Adam of Bremen, who, in describing Adalbert's mission and martyrdom, notes that the Prussians did not allow Christians to enter their sacred forests.

 This encounter may also have taken place in Tenkitten and Fischhausen (now Primorsk, Kaliningrad Oblast, Russia).
 It is recorded that his body was bought back for its weight in gold by Boleslaus of Poland.